Tammy Pettigrew Is Microdosing Toward Parenting Excellence

 Donnell Alexander (05:58):

 We talked about your conversations with Christians and I’m curious to know how that’s changed over the past year.

 Tammy Pettigrew (06:03):

-Um, I would say it’s been about the same.
-Uh, people are kind of appreciative to hear a perspective, um, about this plant because now they’re seeing the benefits and they’re understanding it’s not an evil.
-Uh, so I would say it helps, especially people who are strong in their Christian faith to kind of come to terms with this is beneficial for me.
+I would say it’s been about the same.
+People are kind of appreciative to hear a perspective about this plant because now they’re seeing the benefits and they’re understanding it’s not evil.
+So, I would say it helps, especially people who are strong in their Christian faith to kind of come to terms with “this is beneficial for me.”

 Donnell Alexander (06:28):

-So you don’t feel like anything’s changed now that we’re under quarantine?
+So, you don’t feel like anything has changed now that we’re under quarantine?